-Spring is right around the corner.
-For many of us, this means boating season is almost here.
-Getting ready to go out on the water means more than just de-winterizing your boat and reviewing your insurance.
-Here’s a helpful list of some of the obvious, and also a few easily forgotten, tasks on your to do list.
+Spring is around the corner.
+Getting ready to go out on the water means more than just de-winterizing your boat and reviewing your boat insurance.
+Here’s a helpful list of some tasks on your to-do list.

 - Boat Prep: either you or a trusted maintenance professional should complete the following: